-5. SOURCE OF FUNDS
+4. SOURCE OF FUNDS

-Funding for the LEAP RFA is made possible by a generous donation from the RUNX1 Research Program along with public donations to the ACS collected annually from our many dedicated volunteers.
+Funding for the U.S. investigators supported through the CRUK-ACS Biology to Prevention RFA is made possible by public donations to the ACS collected annually from our many dedicated volunteers.
 To disseminate information about the Society's Extramural Discovery Science Program to volunteers and the public, grantees may occasionally be asked to give brief presentations to professional and lay audiences.

-6. WHO MAY APPLY
+5. WHO MAY APPLY